10 Bizarre Sexual Facts From Ancient Egypt

 It makes sense when we consider the Egyptians’ sex obsession and couple it with their bizarre death obsession (or, more appropriately, obsession with life after death) that necrophilia might be part of their culture.
-The Greek writer Herodotus tells us a lot about the practices of other cultures in the ancient world, especially when it comes to sex; he told us plenty about the sexuality of the ancient Babylonians, and he had some things to say about Egypt as well—particularly concerning necrophilia.
+The Greek writer Herodotus tells us a lot about the practices of other cultures in the ancient world, especially when it comes to sex; he told us plenty about the sexuality of the ancient Babylonians.
+He had some things to say about Egypt as well—particularly concerning necrophilia.

 5 Necrophilia Gods

-Aside from the ancient Hebrews, circumcision was a unusual thing in the ancient world that many must have seen as absolutely insane.
+Aside from the ancient Hebrews, circumcision was an unusual thing in the ancient world that many must have seen as absolutely insane.
 (Imagine being from a culture that had no circumcision at all and discovering a people who did it.)
-Many societies today have augmented the practice into their culture, at least partially, through thousands of years of Judeo-Christian domination.
+Today, many societies have augmented the practice into their culture, at least partially, through thousands of years of Judeo-Christian domination.
 But in the fifth century BC, the time when Herodotus was writing, the Hebrews were a very small culture, and Christianity didn’t even exist.

 The ancient Egyptians, however, definitely practiced circumcision, as Herodotus again notes.
 He tells us that Egyptian men were circumcised, but people from other countries who traveled to ancient Egypt were not and didn’t have to be circumcised.
-The Egyptians also not only had circumcisions, but there are textual mentions of a practice of mass circumcision, with one text noting the circumcising of up to 120 men in a single day.
+The Egyptians not only had circumcisions but also textual mentions of the practice of mass circumcision exist, with one text noting the circumcising of up to 120 men in a single day.
 In other words, the Egyptians had circumcision parties.

 3 Sacred Prostitution

 Like in ancient Babylon, prostitution was seen as a divine and respectable act done for the gods.
-Prostitutes were afforded a relatively high social status in ancient Egypt, especially if we compare it to prostitution of today, which is, in many nations, is illegal and relegated to clandestine affairs done behind closed doors.
+Prostitutes were afforded a relatively high social status in ancient Egypt, especially if we compare it to prostitution today.
+In many nations, prostitution is illegal and relegated to clandestine affairs done behind closed doors.
 Ancient Egyptian prostitutes, however, were able to work openly and freely and would tattoo themselves and wear red lipstick and other makeup to signify and differentiate themselves from non-prostitutes.

-Prostitution was likely an extremely common practice that the Egyptians viewed as just another trade, and one that carried a bit of social status.
+Prostitution was likely an extremely common practice that the Egyptians viewed as just another trade—one that carried a bit of social status.
 Unlike Babylon, however, prostitutes were limited in the places where they could service clients.

 2 Gender Fluidity

-The ancient Egyptians even had a concept of gender fluidity which deeply permeated their culture, especially regarding the gods and the afterlife.
+The ancient Egyptians even had a concept of gender fluidity that deeply permeated their culture, especially regarding the gods and the afterlife.
 The gods were constantly going through rebirths, with cycles of life and death which matched those of the Earth, with crops growing, being harvested, and growing again.
 And sometimes, sex changes would transpire.
-This was even believed to happen to humans posthumously, and it was believed that women would have to transform into men in order to achieve a successful transition into the prized, beloved afterlife that this culture did so much to obtain.
+This was even believed to happen to humans posthumously.
+It was believed that women would have to transform into men to achieve a successful transition into the prized, beloved afterlife that this culture did so much to obtain.